-Arc Ayodeji Olorunda is a Fellow of the Nigerian Institute of Architects and his expertise are in Architectural Design, Project Supervision and Project/Construction Management; and Research with over 45 years' experience in Consultancy.
-His Private Consultancy Firm serves a wide range of clienteles spanning the Hotel, Newspaper, Television and Broadcast Media, Mass Housing, Office Accommodations, Industrial, and the Health Care Industries.
+Arc Ayodeji Olorunda is a Fellow of the Nigerian Institute of Architects and an International Associate of the American Institute of Architects.
+His expertise are in Architectural Design, Project Supervision, Project/Construction Management; and Research with over 45 years' experience in Consultancy.
+His Private Consultancy Firm serves a wide range of clientele spanning the Hotel, Newspaper, Television and Broadcast Media, Mass Housing, Office Accommodations, Industrial, and the Health Care Industries.